ChloeBogen/gwc-website/README.md

 Then copy the files from /dist to the server via FTP If you are unable to, then just push changes to GitHub repository and let Jennifer know and she can deploy the changes.

+# FTP Credentials

+Host: ftp.girlswhocode-scc.com
+Password: Please reach out to Jennifer for the password.

 # How to push to GitHub

 In terminal: